nianliu/design-patterns/README.md

 Define an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.

+#### Memento
+Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.

 #### Observer a.k.a publish-subscribe
 Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.